10-1-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace.
+A British woman mathematician from the 19th century is widely recognized as the first computer programmer
 ```

 Who is the "Turing machine" named after?